 Hope comes as a gift and enables us to fully experience the wonder of each day.

-Aaron the Musician will be joining me on this adventure where we’ll accomplish these goals not just by playing catch with new friends, but also by giving away gloves.
+I’ll accomplish these goals not just by playing catch with new friends, but also by giving away gloves.

 I know how it feels to receive a new glove as a gift.
-When the laces on my George Brett glove broke, Wilson sent me a brand-new glove, straight from Sprint Training, just in time for Opening Day 2018.
+When the laces on my George Brett glove broke, Wilson sent me a brand-new glove, straight from Spring Training, just in time for Opening Day 2018.
 When I gave that glove to Isaiah at the end of the year, there was so, so much joy in Springfield-Mudville.